MicrosoftDocs/dynamics-365-fraud-protection/content/diagnose-experience.md

 To help guarantee that Dynamics 365 Fraud Protection can interpret the files that you upload, make sure that they meet the following requirements.

 ### Data requirements
-- Upload files for Purchases, Payment instruments, Products, and Chargebacks.
+- The files to be uploaded represent the following entities: Purchases, Payment instruments, Products, and Chargebacks.
-- The data must represent at least 100,000 transactions, 4,000 chargebacks, and 30 days of data.
+- The data must include at least 100,000 transactions, 4,000 chargebacks, and 30 days of data.
 Three months of data are recommended.
 - The chargeback data should correspond directly to the purchase data.
 - The chargeback basis point should be between 5 and 5,000.